-4.4.1 Experimental Setup
+Experimental Setup 4.4.1

 For testing our models we need a collection of microblog posts.
 We collect these posts from one particular microblog platform, Twitter.
 We test our models on a set of five languages, Dutch, English, French, German, and Spanish, and gather an initial set of tweets by selecting tweets based on their location.
 From this initial sample, we manually select 1,000 tweets in the appropriate language: tweets that contain only non-word characters (e.g. URLs, emoticons) are ignored.
 For multilingual tweets, we assign the language that is most "content-bearing" for that post.
 To determine this, we would remove text belonging to one of the languages, and ask ourselves if the meaning of the tweet can still be ascertained.
-If it was, then the text of that language did carry some meaning, but was minor in comparison to the main language; e.g., the apology in the first tweet in Table 4.6.
+If it was, then the text of that language was determined to be non content-bearing.
+In certain situations, the second language did carry some meaning, but was minor in comparison to the main language; e.g., the apology in the first tweet in Table 4.6.

-For training purposes, we split each set in a training set of 400 tweets (for TextCat training), a development set of 100 tweets (for weight optimisation), and a test set of 500 tweets.3 For the blogger prior, we extract as many tweets as possible from the poster's history, which on average is 154.8 posts per user.
+For training purposes, we split each set in a training set of 400 tweets (for TextCat training), a development set of 100 tweets (for weight optimisation), and a test set of 500 tweets.
+For the blogger prior, we extract as many tweets as possible from the poster's history, which on average is 154.8 posts per user.
 For the mention prior, of the 2,483 unique users mentioned in tweets, the average number of tweets extracted from the posters history was 129.3.
 For the hashtag prior, we extract the 200 most recent posts that contain the hashtag posts.
 We placed no time restrictions on the extraction of such data.
 Table 4.2 lists several characteristics of the tweets in our training set.